 - GPS or personal locator beacon, these tend to be on the more expensive side, but work very well.
 They are much easier to understand and use than a map and compass.
 The only downside is that they are battery powered.

 - Trekking poles, when you reach the end of the day and you are tired, these will be your guardian angel.
+They provide stability and act as an arm extender, catching you well before you fall.

 - Sitting pad, this can be used as a fan for a fire, a wind screen, and, of course, a seat for your butt.
 When taking a break while hiking, your butt will thank you for getting this.